 You have relationship problems as a result of your drug use.

 Drug use can strain even the strongest of relationships and can lead to fights, mistrust, and ultimately, a breakdown in communication.
 If your drug use is causing problems in your relationships, it’s important to address this issue and seek help before it’s too late.

 You have financial problems due to your drug use.

 Financial problems due to drug use are another red flag.
 Drugs can be expensive, and drug addicts end up spending all of their money on drugs and then struggle financially due to their drug use, this could be a sign of addiction.
 It’s important to address this issue before it leads to even bigger problems such as bankruptcy or homelessness.

 You have lied about your drug use.

 Lying about your drug use or trying to hide it can also be a sign of being a drug addict.
 Many people who struggle with addiction go to great lengths to cover up their drug use, whether it’s lying to loved ones or hiding drugs in their possession.
 If you find yourself lying about your drug use or trying to hide it, it’s important to seek help and address the underlying issues that are driving your drug use.

 If post taking this quiz, you have realised that you are after all a drug addict, then it is important to seek help.
-Addiction is a serious and often misunderstood condition, but it is treatable, and there are resources available to help you overcome your addiction and live a healthy, sober life.
+Addiction, be it alcohol, gambling, or drugs, is a serious and often misunderstood condition, but it is treatable, and there are resources available to help you overcome your addiction and live a healthy, sober life.
 Don’t be afraid to reach out for support.
 You deserve to live a healthy and fulfilling life, free from the grip of addiction.